Email FacebookTwitterMenu burgerClose thin

 Share

-A financial advisor can help you discover how to invest for retirement regardless of your target age with a plan that meets your individual goals.
+A financial advisor can help you discover how to invest for retirement regardless of your target age with a plan that aligns with your individual goals.

 Review and Restructure Your Investment Portfolio

-If you’re planning to retire early, especially by age 60, your investment portfolio plays a central role in achieving that goal.
-Unlike retiring at a traditional age, early retirement demands that your money last longer, which means your portfolio must strike the right balance between growth and protection.
+If you’re planning to retire early, especially by age 60, your investment portfolio is central to achieving that goal.
+Unlike retiring at a traditional age, early retirement demands that your money last longer.
+This requires your portfolio to strike the right balance between growth and protection.

 Understanding Risk Over Time